Fado Museum, Preservation of Tradition and Culture

 This is evidence left by their protagonists: interprets, authors, composers, instrument makers, researchers, theorists, artists… Personalities that in one way or another are connected to the universe of fado and that insist on being part of its story by sharing their collection with this institution and its public.

-Nothing better than a complete programme Lisbon: Live Fado & Alfama Tour with Traditional Dinner to enjoy this peculiar sonority of Lisbon.
+Nothing better than a well-rounded programme Lisbon: Live Fado & Alfama Tour with Traditional Dinner to enjoy this peculiar sonority of Lisbon.

 The Fado of Malhoa